mateomolinaro1/SystematicTradingInfrastructure/README.md

 This section explains how to quickly run the project using Docker.

 The easiest way to get started is to:
-- clone the GitHub repository (to access configs, scripts, and dashboards),
+- [optionally] clone the GitHub repository (to access configs, scripts, and dashboards),
 - pull the prebuilt Docker image,
 - launch the application locally.